 In United States v.
 X-Citement Video, 513 U.S. 64, 77-78 (1994), the United States Supreme Court held that the "knowingly" requirement in Section 2252A extends to the minority status of the person depicted in the image and the fact that the image depicted sexually explicit conduct.
 See also United States v.
 Malik, 385 F.3d 758, 760 (7th Cir.
 2004); United States v.
 Rogers, 474 F. App'x 463, 476-77 (7th Cir.
 2012).

-18 U.S.C. § 2252A(a)(3)(A) REPRODUCTION OF CHILD PORNOGRAPHY FOR DISTRIBUTION-ELEMENTS

-[The indictment charges the defendant[s] with] [Count[s] - of the indictment charge[s] the defendant[s] with] reproduction of child pornography for distribution.
-In order for you to find [the; a] defendant guilty of this count, the government must prove each of the [four] following elements beyond a reasonable doubt:

-- 1. The defendant knowingly reproduced [the material identified in the indictment]; - 2.
-[The material identified in the indictment] is child pornography; - 3.
-The defendant knew both that the material depicted one or more minors and that the minor[s] were engaged in sexually explicit conduct; and - 4.
-The defendant intended to distribute [the material identified in the indictment] [through the mail; using a means or facility of interstate or foreign commerce; in or affecting interstate or foreign commerce by any means, including by computer].
+Pursuant to 18 U.S.C. § 2252A(b)(2), if the offense involved any image of child pornography involving a prepubescent minor or a minor who had not attained 12 years of age, the defendant faces a maximum sentence of 20 years' imprisonment, rather than 10 years' imprisonment.
+If this is alleged in a count charged under 18 U.S.C. § 2252A(a)(5)(A), the parties should modify the elements instruction accordingly or provide the jury with a special verdict form.
+See Apprendi v.
+New Jersey, 530 U.S. 466, 490 (2000).
+18 U.S.C. § 2252A(a)(5)(B) POSSESSION OF OR ACCESS WITH INTENT TO VIEW CHILD PORNOGRAPHY IN INTERSTATE COMMERCE- ELEMENTS [The indictment charges the defendant[s] with] [Count[s] of the indictment charge[s] the defendant[s] with] [possession of; accessing with intent to view] child pornography.
+In order for you to find [the; a] defendant guilty of this count, the government must prove each of the [four] following elements beyond a reasonable doubt: 1.
+The defendant knowingly [possessed; accessed with intent to view] [the material identified in the indictment]; and 2.
+[The material identified in the indictment] contained child pornography; and 3.
+The defendant knew both that the material depicted one or more minors and that the minor[s] were engaged in sexually explicit conduct; and 4.
+[The material identified in the indictment] has been [mailed; shipped or transported using a means or facility of interstate or foreign commerce; shipped or transported in or affecting interstate or foreign commerce by any means, including by computer; produced using materials that have been mailed, or using materials that have been shipped or transported in or affecting interstate or foreign commerce by any means, including by computer].
 If you find from your consideration of all the evidence that the government has proved each of these elements beyond a reasonable doubt [as to the count you are considering], then you should find the defendant guilty [of that count].
 If, on the other hand, you find from your consideration of all the evidence that the government has failed to prove any one of these elements beyond a reasonable doubt [as to the count you are considering], then you should find the defendant not guilty [of that count].

-"Child pornography" is defined in Pattern Instruction 18 U.S.C. $\S$ 2256(8).
+Committee Comment "Child pornography" is defined in Pattern Instruction 18 U.S.C. § 2256(8).

 "Interstate/foreign commerce" is defined in a pattern instruction that follows the instructions related to 18 U.S.C. § 1465.
+"Minor" is defined in Pattern Instruction 18 U.S.C. § 2256(1).